 |Maintained healthy BMI z-score||3 (25%)||0 (0%)||2(15%)|

 4 Exclusions: missing data/patients under 2 years of age at either review: 1 (2017-2018)

 Figure 3.1 Patient BMI change since last appointment, BBS1, 2017/184

 Figure 3.2 Patient BMI change since last appointment, BBS1, 2018/19

 Data is provided for children with BBS1 and BBS10 as these are the most common genotypes seen in our clinic.
-During 2018/19 70% of our patients with BBS1 reduced their BMI z-score and 54% of our patients with BBS10 reduced their BMI z-score showing that this outcome is possible for both genotypes.
+During 2019/20 55% (6/11) of our overweight or obese patients with BBS 1 reduced their BMI z-score and 60% (3/5) of our overweight or obese patients with BBS10 reduced their BMI z-score showing that this outcome is possible for both genotypes.

 - BBS is a highly variable syndrome so direct comparison between children and young people attending each year is not possible.